nmalensek/Distributed-file-system/README.md

 # Distributed file system

 Client process takes in the path of a file, then the file is chunked and distributed across chunk servers based on locations given by the Controller Node.
-Chunk Servers detect alterations to files when a read request for the file is submitted and then request new, unaltered portions of the affected file.
+If file corruption occurs, Chunk Servers detect it and request the original portions of the affected file from other Chunk Servers that have copies.

 Note: client's currently in "debug" mode; testing file and filepath are hardcoded instead of allowing user input.